-Progress Assessment: at the end of every unit, there is a progress review and test so students can assess what they have learnt.
+Progress Assessment: at the end of every unit, there is a progress review and test so participants can assess what they have learnt.

-Course Accreditation: The course is accredited by the CPD Standards Office in the UK, whose professional qualifications are recognised worldwide.
+Course Accreditation: the course is accredited by the CPD Standards Office in the UK, whose professional qualifications are recognised worldwide.

-End of Course Certificate: When you complete the course, you receive a formal CPD Standards certificate, accepted internationally and across multiple professional sectors.
+End of Course Certificate: when learners finish the course, they receive a formal CPD Standards certificate, accepted internationally and across multiple professional sectors.

-About the author: Virginia Allum is SLC's Head of Medical English and an internationally renowned medical English author, speaker and trainer.
+About the author: Virginia Allum is SLC's Head of Medical English and an internationally renowned nursing English author, speaker and trainer.